 I have learnt about life at this woman’s feet.
-Today what I know is that it is not what I leant but the transformational impact of Geeta on me.
+Today what I know is is not what I learnt but the transformational impact of Geeta on me.
 Not knowledge, or information but the ‘beingness’ of this person in chemistry with my ‘beingness’.
 My emotions, my grief and loss are separate, in a way only my own.
-She changed the world around around her by who she was and how she lived.
-In the small mind when someone is alive we constantly have small communications, about how things are done what we like or dislike, how we are interrupted or helped.
+She changed the world around her by who she was and how she lived.
+In the small mind when someone is alive we constantly have small communications, about how things are done, what we like or dislike, how we are interrupted or helped.
 We are all like this, despite words like non attachment, love and respect.

 When the big mind is freed we can see more, a larger non- sticky reality.

 With Geeta you could smell the Big Mind, catch the fragrance, feel the light.
 Our souls were awakened.
-We necessarily be pulled through the small mind, focusing on anger, discomfort, but what we were discovering was that there is pain in light.
+We were pulled-necessarily- through the small mind, focusing on anger, discomfort, but what we were discovering was that there is pain in the light.
 For all of us, the teacher included.
-Nothing smooth or sweet.
+Nothing is ever only smooth or sweet.
 This is a transmission of fire.
-Save your life, wake up from your small preoccupations that close our ears so that we cannot hear, or our eyes that will not see.
+Save your life, wake up from your small preoccupations that close your ears from hearing who you are, or your eyes that are interiorily blind.
 We want to see and hear only what fits in our known world, she raged no, look deeper.

 Geeta was pure and somehow innocent.
 But she could identify the shopkeeping minds that we have in the west, happy with what we can collect on the outside, confusing this with the inner transformation.
 She was not distracted but focused, she had made her choice long ago at sixteen, it was Yoga, a solitary simple path with no husband or children or gold around her neck.

-She was re reading her fathers books seeing more and more what lie there.
+She was re-reading her fathers books, seeing more and more what lay there.
 She was always able to get out of the way, as students who loved her sometimes we wished she wouldn’t.
 We were full of ourselves and she was busy with the act of emptying.
 We were filling up, perhaps interested in becoming something/someone, using yoga, she was walking the other way, into the relinquishment.

 That was a force to feel.
 Our small minds want everything kept small, even the other.

-We don’t know another, so we make things up, make them familiar to our world.
+We don’t know each other, so we make things up, make them familiar to our world.
 She was not familiar, she did seem to follow rules about how she should behave, to be nice and palatable, she just taught.
 She was not our friend, there was no stickiness.